HITECHCRIME/HC_SG198_XXX/README.md

 scent is on us, that's my (their) game

 blink twice if you understand
-phase still rages way too fast so many ways to comprehend let's all close our eyes returning to neverending black
+phase still rages(ing) way too fast so many ways to comprehend let's all close our eyes returning to neverending black